Union Stock Yards: History

-Eventually, the 375 acre site had 2300 separate livestock pens, room to accommodate 75,000 hogs, 21,000 cattle and 22,000 sheep at any one time.
+Eventually, the 375 acre site had 2,300 separate livestock pens, room to accommodate 75,000 hogs, 21,000 cattle and 22,000 sheep at any one time.
 Additionally, hotels, saloons, restaurants, and offices for merchants and brokers sprang up in the growing community around the stockyards.
 Led by Timothy Blackstone, a founder and the first president of the Union Stock Yards and Transit Company, "The Yards" experienced tremendous growth.
 Processing two million animals yearly by 1870, in two decades the number rose to nine million by 1890.
-Between 1865 and 1900, approximately 400 million livestock were butchered within the confines of the Yards.
+Between 1865 and 1900, approximately 400 million livestock were butchered there.